knpuniversity/php-beginner-series/knpu/system-setup.rst

     php -S localhost:8000

 and hit enter.
 If your screen looks like mine, you're in luck!
-If you have an error or see something different, see the `PHP Server Troubleshooting`_ part on this chapter's page to debut it.
+If you have an error or see something different, scroll down to the `PHP Server Troubleshooting`_ section in the script below to help you debug it.

-Assuming it worked, just let this sit, copy the URL it printed, paste it into your browser, and add the ``index.php`` to the end.
+Assuming it worked, just let this sit, copy the URL it printed, paste it into your browser, and add ``index.php`` to the end.
 Woh, it works!
 PHP is now our web server, and it looks right in this directory for its files.

 To turn the server off, just press ``Ctrl+c``.
 To turn it back on, run the